junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Slow understanding pieces the information back together.

-"You flied back in time."
-Dean says with realization, "How long you've been sitting here?"
+"You flew back in time."
+Dean says with realization, "How long you been sitting here?"

 "About three weeks, I think."
 Cas thinks about it.
-"I went to play a chess with myself, and other games.
-I knew all the move I did, but it's still fun.
+"I went to play chess with myself, and other games.
+I knew all the moves I did, but it's still fun.
 It's quiet here, just me and myself."

 Dean stares at him unbelievably.
 "Did you just fly back in time 'cause you know I wasn't there, so you wouldn't have to see me?"